Val d'Isère Ski Resort

-A paradise for good skiers and boarders, with snowsure slopes and off-piste stashes, a hard-partying nightlife and accommodation to suit all types?
+A paradise in the French Alps for good skiers and boarders, with snowsure ski slopes and off-piste stashes, a hard-partying nightlife and accommodation to suit all types?

 The history of Val d'Isère has much in common with the more traditional Austrian resorts rather than the many French ski resorts that are relatively new and purpose-built.

 Like most of the Tyrolean villages, the settlement was originally founded as a summer refuge for the families looking after their animals in the high mountain pastures.

 The valley, or rather the pass above Val d'Isère, had been known to the Romans centuries before but for many years the more important settlement was Tignes, further down in the valley and thus more hospitable throughout the year.

 Life was tough in the mountains for the inhabitants, whose economy was mostly based around animal farming, and the harsh environment and hunger led to wild swings in population.

 There was a limited amount of accommodation in Val d'Isère purely to deal with the small stream of travellers, tradesmen and pilgrims coming over the pass and down the Tarentaise valley.

 Tourism itself began slowly and mostly in the summer months as the idea of the fresh mountain air in the Alps and the spectacular scenery available there began to gain popularity towards the end of the 19th century.